 Fact: If you’re experiencing joint pain, you also need to see a rheumatologist who is experienced in treating psoriatic arthritis.
 It’s important to build a “psoriatic arthritis dream team” as soon as possible, since joint damage can happen early.
-Once you feel pain, the damage is irreversible.
+Once you feel pain, the damage has already begun.

 Fact: Less than 10 percent of patients with psoriatic arthritis require joint-replacement surgery, according to a 2012 review published in the Journal of the American Academy of Orthopaedic Surgeons.

 Fact: Certain low-impact exercises — think swimming and bike-riding — improve joint flexibility and increase quality of life for patients living with psoriatic arthritis.
 Exercise also helps you shed pounds, which reduces pressure on the joints.
 It also gets your heart pumping to reduce cardiovascular risk associated with psoriatic disease.